ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 If validation fails, the client MUST NOT process or respond to the challenge.
 Clients MAY have further restrictions and requirements around validating when a challenge is considered acceptable or valid.
-For example, clients can choose to ignore challenges that list origin names for which current connection is not authoritative (according to the TLS certificate).
+For example, clients can choose to ignore challenges that list origin names for which the current connection is not authoritative (according to the TLS certificate).

 Caching and pre-fetching of tokens is discussed in {{caching}}.